-Research indicates that the most successful companies are implementing a Governance Framework to ensure that their Salesforce Software Delivery is on solid ground.
+There are indications that some of the most successful companies are in the midst of implementing a Governance Framework to ensure that their Salesforce Software Delivery is on solid ground.

-Governance is much more than security, compliance or simply risk management.
-It is all of these AND how an organization uses its data to benefit and protect itself.
-With the critical importance of Salesforce for most businesses, governance should be on the agenda of every IT leader.
+Governance is much more than security, compliance, or risk management.
+It is all of these and about how an organization uses data to benefit and protect itself.
+With the importance of Salesforce for business, governance is on the agenda of every IT leader.

-What are the objectives of a Governance Framework?
+What are the objectives of such a Governance Framework?

-Metrics provide an objective data-driven perspective into the state of affairs at every level– enterprise, organizational, code and user.
-What are the trends, risks and priorities?
+Metrics provide an objective data-point into the state of affairs at each of the levels – enterprise, organization, code, and user.
+What are the trends, risks, and priorities?

-There are many moving parts to shipping a successful release.
-Solving integration and deployment challenges, test failures, code coverage and issues related to manual steps all to converge quickly and are critical for predictable software delivery.
+There are many moving parts to shipping a release.
+Solving integration and deployment challenges, test failures, code coverage, and manual step issues to converge quickly is critical for predictable software delivery.

-Accountability and traceability are essential ingredients of good governance.
-Knowing who modified what code and when is very important?
-When was the code deployed and was it tested adequately prior to deploying it?
+Accountability and traceability are essential ingredients of Governance.
+Who modified what code and when?
+When was the code deployed and was it tested completely prior to deploying it in production?

 - Consistent Processes

-Oftentimes, large companies have multiple different release management processes even for the same org.
-For one division, they may be using one set of processes and for another division they could be using a totally different set of processes.
+Sometimes, large companies have multiple different release management processes, even for the same org.
+For one division, they may be using a different set of processes and for another division, they could be using a totally different set of processes.
 It is necessary to streamline and standardize the processes across the various groups and users for effective collaboration.

 - Improved Relationship between Business and IT

-When business groups and the IT organizations have a shared prioritization methodology, it increases the chances for innovation and real business/IT alignment.
-Without governance, a lack of prioritization inevitably exists too.
+When Business groups and IT organizations providing integrated technologies have a shared prioritization methodology, it increases the chances for a plan for innovation to exist.
+Without governance, this non-technical complexity results in a lack of prioritization.

-A governance framework has to ensure rigor around who has access, what data is available and provide security controls.
-Best practices recommend there be clear roles on who has what access from both a security and process streamlining standpoint.
-Only the designated and authorized release manager should have the ability to deploy changes to another organization, especially the production org.
+A governance framework has to ensure rigor around who has access, what data is made available, and providing security against vulnerabilities.
+Best practices require that there be clear roles on who has what access from both a security and process streamlining standpoint.
+Only the designate release manager should have the ability to deploy these changes to another organization, especially the production org.

 - Simplified Audits

-Auditing of a Salesforce environment is a laborious and expensive proposition.
-With governance, generating the relevant reports and data is easy and reduces the cost of audits.
+Auditing of the Salesforce implementation is a laborious and expensive proposition.
+With governance, generating relevant reports is easy and reduces the cost.

 Ad hoc and inconsistent policies drive unpredictability and cost.
-On the other hand, streamlined policies — for requirements management, environment management, release management from deployment into production — lead to repeatable best practices that drive down costs.
+On the other hand, streamlined policies — for Requirements management, Environment management, Release management all the way to Deployment into production — lead to repeatable best practices which drive down cost.

-Two things are essential in establishing a structure of governance:
+Two things are essential to enable this structure of governance:

 - Enterprise-Grade Tools

-Salesforce customers need enterprise-grade Application Lifecycle Management tools that are designed specifically for Salesforce, not an eclectic mix of third-party tools cobbled together.
-The other major CRM platform providers, SAP, Microsoft and Oracle provide ALM functionality for their customers and partners.
+Salesforce businesses need enterprise-grade ALM tools that are designed specifically for Salesforce, not a mish-mash of commodity tools that are cobbled together.
+SAP and Oracle CRM platforms have done just that to make their customers and partners successful.

 - Successful Software Delivery Process

-IT leaders need processes and insights to understand the risks that exist throughout the release management process so that they can plan for success and make good decisions.
+IT leaders need processes and insights to understand risks throughout the release engineering cycle so that they can plan for success.

-Flosum’s Application Lifecycle Management (ALM) and Data Migration (DM) solutions enable and empower governance and best practices.
-Flosum’s enterprise-grade tools are built 100% natively on the force.com platform, providing the extensibility and seamless experience that Salesforce developers and administrators expect.
+Flosum administers the Governance Framework with its Application Lifecycle Management (ALM) and Data Migration (DM) solutions.
+These enterprise-grade tools are built 100% natively on the force.com platform, providing the extensibility and seamless experience for Salesforce developers and administrators.